About Fatal Injury Data

 Fatal Injury Data from the National Vital Statistics System (NVSS), CDC's National Center for Health Statistics, is available in the following WISQARS™ modules.

-• Health Equity Modules - Use the interactive health equity visualization to learn how the conditions in the places where people live, learn, work, and play affect injury rates.
+- Community Health Factors Modules - Use the interactive Community Health Factors visualization to learn how the conditions in the places where people live, learn, work, and play affect injury rates.

 Provisional Data